 Angular momentum is conserved.
 This statement is valid for any axis of a physical system, provided that external forces (torques) play no role.
 To make the point, Jean-Marc Lévy-Leblond poses the problem of Figure 76.
-Can the ape reach the banana without leaving the plate, assuming that the plate on which the ape rests can turn around the axis without any friction?
+Can the ape reach the banana without without any friction?